HaakonWiland/Notes/Hackthebox/CWES/Web Proxies.md

 - payloads: https://portswigger.net/burp/documentation/desktop/tools/intruder/configure-attack/payload-types

+LESSON:
+- When fuzzing stuff and preforming processing(encoding etc), it can be useful to try different ways of the same thing
+- Ex: encode with cli tool > list.txt, encode with python script write to file, or burp payload processor.
+- There can be hard to spot differences in the way they handles things, which can make a difference.

 ### ZAP
 - Can fuzz the same way as burp intruder, but is much faster
 - Can also do processing of the payloads, ex. hashing username-cookies.